tekajuna/CCBlade.jl/docs/src/wake_model.md

 - we still assume the independance of each annular section (theoretically only valid for no yaw, no cone, and high TSR  [Branlard2015]).
 Otherwise, the determination of the axial induction at a given radial station would depend on all the other sations, requiring to solve a large system of equations (see also [Branlard2015, sect.4.3]).
 - the wake geometry is assumed as explained above: no wake expansion, plus the wake vorticity is only shed at the blade root and the blade tip.
 The wake expansion could be taken into account by a discretization in the axial direction [Crawford2006] and iterations...
 But anyway, the wake expansion results in an increase of induction near the tip, which is overtaken by the Prandtl tip correction.

-- we neglect the sweep angle in the computation of the normal and tangential velocities (this angle should be small anyway)
+- we neglect the sweep angle in the computation of the normal and tangential velocities (this angle should be small anyway) *This assumption might be unnecessary.*
 - we neglect the wake redirection by the tilt angle (i.e., the wake is parallel to the ground)

-- we neglect the blade flap when evaluating the `epsilon` factors.
+- we neglect the blade flap/coning angle when evaluating the `epsilon` factors.
 The reason is that the cylider wake model is centered on the rotor hub, and does not come forward when the blades bend.

 ## TODO